Hot Italian Sausage Soup Campfire Recipe

 - Now, add the diced bacon to the Dutch oven and cook until crisp.
 Same thing here with the grease, if there is a lot of it, remove some of it … you want a fair amount to coat the bottom of the Dutch oven for cooking your onions and garlic.

-- Just before the bacon is crisp, add the onions and garlic, cook them until softened.
+- Just before the bacon is crisp, add the onions and garlic, sauté them until softened.

 - Add the chicken broth and bring to boil.

-- Raise campfire to high heat adding more firewood if necessary.
+- Raise campfire to high heat, adding more firewood if necessary.
+Place lid on the soup pot to bring the liquid to boil faster.

-- Now, add the cubed potatoes and cover with lid.
-Bring to boil cooking the potatoes until they are tender.
+- Now, remove the lid from the cast iron pot and add the cubed potatoes, then, recover with lid.
+Bring mixture back to boil cooking the vegetables until they are tender.

-- When the potatoes are tender, add the hot Italian sausage back to the pot along with the heavy cream.
-Continue cooking until those ingredients are heated through.
+- When the potato chunks are tender, add the hot Italian sausage back to the pot along with the heavy cream.
+Continue cooking at a simmer with the pot uncovered until those ingredients are heated through and the soup thickens slightly.

-- Just before serving, stir in the fresh spinach.
+- Just before serving, stir in the fresh spinach then use a ladle to portion the sausage and potato soup into sturdy bowls.

 Notes